-John Bielinski, Jr. PA-C (Learn More)
+- John Bielinski, MS PA-C

 John Bielinski MS PA-C, earned a master’s degree in family and emergency medicine from A.T.
 Still University.
 Since beginning his career, John has remained committed to serving medical professionals and his community through direct care and education.
 John has held multiple teaching positions in the emergency department and other various medical settings.
 However, it was John’s experience overseeing a rural emergency department for fifteen years that really encouraged him to pursue his passion for education.
 John has since developed a widely acclaimed national lecture series.
 John leverages his field experiences, developing lectures that focus on emergency medicine and patient-centered care.
 John is passionate about improving the overall quality of medical care by delivering superior education and training to medical providers.